 Global Development and Social Justice Research programme

-Our Global Development and Social Justice research programme takes an explicitly critical approach to policy responses that are formulated to social, economic and political issues.
+Our Global Development and Social Justice research programme takes a critical approach to policy responses that are formulated to social, economic and political issues.
 The critical attitude is the result of a deeply felt need to analyse the way in which power differences among groups of people result in policies and practices that are highly beneficial to the powerful and detrimental to the powerless.

 Scientific integrity at ISS

 To promote awareness of scientific integrity, all EUR researchers are expected to have signed a Declaration of Integrity.
 By signing the declaration researchers endorse the principles of scrupulousness, trustworthiness, verifiability, impartiality and independence as formulated in the code of conduct of the Association of Universities (VSNU) in the Netherlands.